Cutting Methods

 Laser cutting uses a powerful beam (or multiple beams) directed by a computer-controlled system to follow the shape and cut the material with precision.
 It can be used for a wide range of substrates, but each machine has its own limitations in terms of supported materials and maximum cutting sizes.

-This method is generally better suited for smaller production runs, as laser cutters are primarily designed for specific and highly detailed shapes.
+This method is ideal for small production runs, as laser cutters excel at precise, detailed shapes.
 Due to heat exposure, the material around the cutting line may discolor or slightly melt, especially with film or plastic-based substrates.
 This creates a small edge around the label.
-It’s important to consider this effect—especially if the label design is dark and will be applied to dark packaging—since the contrast at the edges can become noticeable.
+Consider this effect, especially with dark labels on dark packaging, as edge contrast can become noticeable.

 Die Cutting